sastraxi/w4d1-lecture-sql/README.md

 # Introduction to Relational Data and SQL

-We're going to model the following problem:
+* where do databases fit in the stack?
+* serializing to JSON is a type of database
+* relational data vs non-relational data
+* SQL and declarative programming langauges
+  * program the what, not the how

+# Example Problem

-Implementing a simple quiz system which contains questions and user's submissions to each question.
+Let's implement a simple quiz system which contains questions and user's submissions to each question.
 A quiz can have many multi-choice questions and users can skip answering certain questions.

 * **Tables / Entities**: Survey, Questions, Options, Submission, Answers
 * Survey has many questions